ThinhReal/DevBlog/README.md

 # 🚀 DevBlog - MERN Knowledge Manager
 A personal technical blog system built with the MERN stack and TypeScript.
-This Website is a place for uesr to store and keep track all their knowledge.
+This Website is a place for users to store and keep track all their knowledge.

 Status: 🚧 Work In Progress